eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-op>
 ```

-The logs record these 2 concurrent parts of a copy-forward operation in the `<gc-op type="copy forward">` section by using a `<memory-traced>` child element.
-In addition,`evacuated` and `marked` attributes for the `<regions>` child element are used to distinguish between the number of regions that have been copied forward (recorded as `evacuated`) and the number of regions that have just been marked.
+The logs record these two concurrent parts of a copy-forward operation in the `<gc-op type="copy forward">` section by using a `<memory-traced>` child element.
+In addition,`evacuated` and `marked` attributes for the `<regions>` child element are used to distinguish between the number of regions that were copied-forward (recorded as `evacuated`) and the number of regions that were only marked and not copied-forward.
 For example, `<regions eden="256" other="308" evacuated="308" marked="256" />`.

-Returning to our `contextid=186` partial cycle example, the next element in the logs, `<gc-end>`, records the end of the increment and provides another snapshot of memory allocation on the heap, similar to `<gc-start>`.
+Returning to the `contextid=186` partial cycle example, the next element in the logs, `<gc-end>`, records the end of the increment and provides another snapshot of memory allocation on the heap, similar to `<gc-start>`.

 ```xml
 <gc-end id="191" type="partial gc" contextid="186" durationms="402.645" usertimems="3157.520" systemtimems="4.000" stalltimems="47.689" timestamp="2021-02-26T11:11:42.714" activeThreads="8">